agarie/measurable/README.md

 ## License

 Copyright (c) 2012 Carlos Agarie.

-The original `Distance Measure` gem is copyright (c) 2010 reddavis.
 See LICENSE for details.

+The original `Distance Measure` gem is copyrighted by reddavis 2010.